February 12, 2013

 Administered by the School of Mechanical Engineering – Purdue University

-- Any degree seeking graduate student in good standing (cumulative GPA of 3.0 or higher) in one of the Purdue Schools of Engineering listed above, on West Lafayette campus only, may be considered for admission to the HVS Certificate program.
+- Degree seeking graduate students in good standing (cumulative GPA of 3.0 or higher) in the College of Engineering, on West Lafayette campus only, may be considered for admission to the HVS Certificate program.

-- Purdue students initially apply to the program by submitting the Preliminary Application Form (Click here to download) to the HVS Certificate Program (the ME Graduate Office).
+- Students initially apply to the program by submitting the Preliminary Application (download here) to the HVS Certificate Program to the ME Graduate Office.
 The student’s major professor’s signature is required on the application form.

 - The HVS Certificate program requires completion of 9 hours of graduate level coursework selected from the approved course list.
 The courses must be completed with a grade.
-The approved course list and requirements are on the HVS Certificate Program – Worksheet (Click here to download).
+The approved course list and requirements are on the HVS Certificate Program - Worksheet (download here).

-- In addition to the coursework, the certificate requires attendance/passing at one HVS workshop or poster show.
+- In addition to the coursework, the certificate requires attendance/participation at one HVS workshop or poster show.
+Students must present a poster at the poster show to pass this requirement.

 - Courses from another institution and undergraduate level courses may not be applied to the HVS certificate.

-- Course credits used to satisfy requirements for the HVS certificate may also be used on the MS or PhD plan of study.
+- Course credits used to satisfy requirements for the HVS certificate may also be used on the MS, PhD or DPhD plans of study.

 - Students may apply up to 9 graduate level (Purdue graded) hours, completed before admission, to the certificate program, so long as those courses appear on the HVS certificate program list.